 Hunting or Target Shooting?

-You now know about the factors that affect the cartridge’s performance, but how does that apply to real-world situations?
+You now know about the factors that affect the ammo performance, but how does that apply to real-world situations?
 Knowing those facts helps with choosing rifle ammo for different purposes like hunting and shooting.
 You might use the same rifle for different purposes or have several rifles equally fit for hunting and target shooting.
 How do you decide on the ammo to use?
 Here’s a brief explanation.

 Hunters and target shooters pursue different goals with their shooting.
 Hunters need their ammo to expand well to ensure a quick and humane kill.
 Thus, they might benefit greatly from using cartridges with thinner jackets – they expand more effectively, creating a wider wound cavity.
 Soft Point and Hollow Point bullets are the most optimal choices for such tasks.

 Target shooters might care more about more peculiar characteristics of a cartridge, such as bullets flight trajectory, weight, muzzle velocity and other features.
 Target shooting ammo is majorly Full Metal Jacket, meaning it possesses higher penetration capability than that of cartridges used for hunting and self-defense.
+As such, the difference in ammo performance of those two types lies in goal-setting.

 Conclusion